ilyafefelov/contacts-bot/README.md

-Create New Branches from main for your Taks, than pull request them into the main brach.
+🐣🐣🐣Create New Branches from main for your Taks, then pull request them into the main branch.